For you Apple Watch and iPhone owners, whatever you do, they have messed up.

 You're hearing a blunt problem solver.

-They just tell them straight out, you need to do this.
+They just tell them straight out: you need to do this.

 This is what we are going to do.

-I've got this problem, I'm gonna solve it.
+I've got this problem.

 And a lot of people, nobody's supposed to be that sure themselves.